ChalleNGe

 Nottingham City Libraries have a wealth ofresources and activities for children and their families.
 The Libraries website makes it easy to find information about libraries, resources, book recommendations, events and more.
 Whether you are looking for stories and rhymes for little ones, code clubs, after school home work sessions or holiday activities, it’s all covered.
 You can find out more by signing up to our e-newsletter on the webpage.

-City Libraries website
+City Libraries Website

 Writing East Midlands: Nottingham Young Writers